 Here are a few of the sites and attractions that make Picton so amazing as a holiday destination…..

-- The Marlborough Sounds – One fifth of New Zealand’s coastline.
-Full of amazing sealife including 5 species of Dolphin, Orca, Hump Back Whale (visits), New Zealand Fur Seals, Blue Penguins, Rare Giant Shags and much more.
+The Marlborough Sounds – One fifth of New Zealand’s coastline.
+Full of amazing sea life including 5 species of Dolphin, Orca, Hump Back Whale (visits), New Zealand Fur Seals, Blue Penguins, Rare Giant Shags and much more.
 The Sounds, as locals call them really are paradise on earth and have to be seen to be believed.
-Truly one of the earths most special places.
+Truly one of the earth’s most unspoilt & special places.

-- Marlborough’s World Famous Wine Region - Also New Zealand’s biggest!
-More than 100 wineries with over half serving food and just 20 minutes from Picton.
+Marlborough’s World Famous Wine Region – Also New Zealand’s biggest!
+More than 100 wineries with over half serving food with cellar doors with wine tasting and sales.

-- The Edwin Fox Ship & Museum - The worlds oldest merchant ship in dry dock on Picton’s waterfront. http://www.edwinfoxsociety.com/
+The Edwin Fox Ship & Museum – The world’s oldest merchant ship and the world’s ninth oldest ship in existence, in dry dock on Picton’s waterfront at Dunbar Wharf.

 Queen Charlotte Track Map and gradients:

 For further information on Queen Charlotte Track and for bookings – go to www.qctrack.co.nz